Kiat Lim: Early life and education

-Kiat Lim studied at Nanyang Primary School, and then ACS International for International Baccalaureate, before graduating from University of New South Wales with a bachelor's degree in psychology in 2017.
+Kiat Lim studied at Nanyang Primary School, and then ACS International for his International Baccalaureate, before graduating from the University of New South Wales with a bachelor's degree in psychology in 2017.
 Due to his father's wealth, Lim was among some of the wealthy persons targeted in a 2014 kidnapping in exchange for a ransom.

 Career

 In January 2022, Kiat Lim co-founded ARC, a private social networking app based on non-fungible tokens, with Elroy Cheo of the family behind the edible oil business Mewah International.
 In February 2022, Kiat Lim launched CO92 DAO, a professional football decentralized autonomous organization, to allow fans to own a stake in the sport.

 In July 2022, Lim acquired Singapore-based media company GRVTY Media, which publishes online news platforms Vulcan Post, Millennials of Singapore, and The Daily Ketchup podcast.
 He was appointed as executive vice-chairman of Thomson Medical, a Singaporean medical group, on 1 September 2022.
 In 2024, he led Thomson Medical to acquire Vietnam's FV Hospital for about million.
 He is also currently the chairman of RSP Architects Planners & Engineers, an architecture firm.

 On 20 November 2024, Lim committed to the Kiat Lim-Shaping Hearts Award, an arts scholarship and bursary programme for children and youth with disabilities.

-On 3 March 2025, Lim was appointed as the president of Valencia CF, which is also owned by his father, Peter Lim.
+On 3 March 2025, Lim was appointed as the president of Valencia, which is also owned by his father, Peter Lim.
+In June 2025, under Lim's leadership, Valencia raised €322 million to fund the completion of its new stadium, Nou Mestalla.
+Construction of the stadium had originally begun in 2006, but was halted in 2009 due to financial difficulties after approximately €100 million had been spent on the initial concrete structure.
+Work on the project resumed in January 2025 following more than a decade of inactivity, with completion targeted for 2027.